 Some U.S. intelligence officials and lawmakers think it’s time to bring all the troops home.
-They fear getting drawn back in to the fighting if the Kabul government falters.
+They fear getting drawn further into the fighting if the Kabul government falters.
 Others say that the U.S. shouldn’t just walk away after such a commitment of lives and money.
 They argue that, with help, the Afghan government can contain the insurgency and prevent the re-emergence of al-Qaeda.
-In August 2014, after an attack at a military training academy that resulted in the death of a U.S. general, Republicans renewed their calls for U.S. forces to remain in Afghanistan until the job is finished.
 Both sides point to Iraq, where the government forced the U.S. into a total withdrawal in 2011.
-The continuing sectarian violence and resurgence of anti-Western extremists there prompted a return of U.S. forces in a training role three years later.
+The rise of Islamic State there prompted a return of U.S. forces three years later.
 The intervention began as a training and bombing mission, but non-combat troops have been killed and the military has authorized the deployment of special forces.
 The Iraq experience can stand as a reminder of the perils of a complete pullout — or of the reasons for getting out before the bottom drops out.

 The Reference Shelf